Paradigm4/finance/README.md

 fill="cumulate($fill, last_value(PRICE) as PRICE, TIMESTAMP)"

 # The shell variable $fill wraps all the previous steps up into one big query.
-# Store the joined event and imputed data into a new array named aso:
+# Store the joined event and imputed data into a new array named asof:
 iquery -naq "store(cross_join($fill as x1, events as y1, x1.TIMESTAMP, y1.TIMESTAMP), asof)"
 ```
 The output looks like: